charo-jp/prevAppForFinal/README.md

 * Move documentation to repository
 * Add conversations into user stories and better testing conditions
 * John to change code to accept only individual projects for now
-* Jordan to work on a parallel Java demo that might be a better solution to current Java - Need to ask James' opinion after his break
 </td>
 </tr>
 <tr>